OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

 .. code-block:: java

    Scanner inStream = IOHelper.createScanner("input.txt");
-   if (inStream.hasNextLine()) // NOT at the end of the stream, more input is available {
+   // if NOT at the end of the stream, more input is available if (inStream.hasNextLine())
+   {
-       String thisLine = inStream.nextLine(); // Get an entire line
+       // Get an entire line
+       String thisLine = inStream.nextLine();
-       Scanner line = new Scanner(thisLine); // Create a scanner to process the line if (line.hasNextInt()) // Check for the next whitespace delimited int {
+       // Create a scanner to process the line
+       Scanner line = new Scanner(thisLine);
+       // Check for the next whitespace delimited int if (line.hasNextInt())
+       {
            System.out.println(line.nextInt());
        }